adamazoulay/ITkTrackingGUIDocs/docs/modules.rst

 Modules and Code
 ================

+This sections gives a rundown of the basic functionality of all modules in the source code.
+More details can be found in the comments of the code.
+An explanation of the algorithmic flow and the data structures can be found in the `Structures and Flow`_ section of the documentation.

 main.py
 -------
 This is the main python file, it initiates the PyQt application, builds the main window and edit window forms, sets the